 The key to this Korean fried rice recipe is not only the kimchi, but the leftover rice.
 Rice that has cooled and dried out a little is perfect for absorbing the sauce without just turning into mush.
 I will never really have leftover rice because I'm greedy, so I will purposely make a pan of rice the night before and when its cooked, spread onto a baking sheet, cover and refrigerate until I need it.
 I'll also order a couple extra portions when ordering Asian food and force myself not to eat it.
 The rice I love to use for this is Nishiki Medium Grain.
 It holds its shape and is a great option.

 Kimchi bacon fried rice - I think you'll love it.

 Kimchi fried rice is simple to put together - there are few ingredients and the whole dish is done before you know it.
 One great ingredient I haven't mentioned yet is Gochujang - Korean chilli paste.
-It's available from most supermarkets these days and while not totally essential, adds another level of authentic Korean flavour to this bokkeumbap recipe.
-Again, not off the chart spicy, more rounded and lightly sweet - it's completely addictive.
+I generally use leftover kimchi for a fried rice and If it doesn't have much excess liquid I'll use some gochujang to help maintain the authentic flavour I like.

 Serving suggestions and substitutes - gotta have a fried egg!